ddev/ddev/containers/ddev-php-base/README.md

-# ddev-images
+# ddev-php-base

-This repository provides the build techniques for the webserving/php DDEV-Live Docker images and provides the base for DDEV-Local to build ddev-webserver images:
+This repository provides the build techniques for the webserving/php DDEV Docker images and provides the base for DDEV to build ddev-webserver images:

-* *ddev-php-base* is the base for ddev-php-prod, and will be used by DDEV-Local to build ddev-webserver images.
+* *ddev-php-base* is the base for ddev-php-prod, and will be used by DDEV to build ddev-webserver images.

 ![Block Diagram](docs-pics/ddev-images-block-diagram.png)